 A lot more can be said about how St. Elizabeth Ann was able to maintain her trust in God, and her constant surrender to His will, amid seemingly endless suffering.
 But it’s enough to consider the words she wrote as she braved the rough Atlantic waters, in the hope that Italy would bring healing to her beloved husband.
 In writing to her friend Julia, Elizabeth explains:

 But one subject you will share with me, which engages my whole soul, the dear, the tender, the gracious love with which every moment has been marked in these my heavy hours of trial you will believe, because you know how blessed they are who rest on our heavenly Father — not one struggle nor desponding thought to contend with.
 Confiding hope and consoling peace have attended my way through storms and dangers that must have terrified a soul whose rock is not Christ.

-KATHLEEN N. HATTRUP is the Spirituality and Church News editor for the online publication Aleteia.
-She has been working in Catholic media as an editor and translator for 15 years, and writes for the National Catholic Register, Catholic Digest, and other publications.
+KATHLEEN N. HATTRUP is the Church and Spirituality Editor for the online publication Aleteia.
+She has been working in Catholic media as an editor and translator for more than 15 years, and writes for the National Catholic Register, Catholic Digest, and other publications.